kimb/prometheus-grafana-docker-rpi/README.md

 # Ansible playbook to install Prometheus and Grafana to Raspberry PI.

-Intended for easy (re-)deployment of the monitoring tools to a headless RPi.
+Intended for easy (re-)deployment of the monitoring tools onto a Raspberry Pi.

 It will:

 1. Install docker on target hosts
 2. Create a docker-compose.yml for Prometheus and Grafana (and node_exporter to generate some test data for Prometheus to scrape)
+3. Automatically provision a datasource for Prometheus in Grafana
-3. Start said Docker compose
+4. Start said Docker compose

 After that:

-* Grafana is available on port `3000`
+* Grafana is available on port `3000`: http://localhost:3000
-  * Login using admin/admin, you will be asked to change the password
-  * In Connections/Data sources, select "Add data source", select "Prometheus"
-  * Enter "Prometheus Server URL": `http://prometheus:9090`
-  * Press "Save & test"
-* Prometheus is available on port `9090`
+* Prometheus is available on port `9090` (use `http://prometheus:9090` from Grafana)

 ## Usage